cewhitsett/PDA/README.md

 # PDA
-An app to hold several apps, like a personal digital assistant
+An app to hold several apps, like a personal digital assistant.
+It also demonstrates how to add various security features when working with flask (CSRF, Authentication).